Laura Granville

 In 2001, Stanford won the women's tennis national team championship, and Granville was also a doubles finalist.
 She retired in 2010 after seven full years on the WTA Tour and returned to Stanford, where she completed her studies and graduated in 2012.
 She was inducted into the Stanford University Athletics Hall of Fame in 2014.

 Granville is now in her sixth season as the head coach of the Princeton University women's tennis team.
 In 2014, the Princeton women's tennis program won the Ivy League title and defeated Arizona State 4–3 to win its first-ever NCAA tournament match.

 Career highlights

 1996—Won the Illinois girl's high school tennis state singles championships as a sophomore at The Latin School of Chicago.

-1998—Claimed the USTA National Girls' 18 Singles and earned a wildcard into the US Open main draw, losing in the second round (defeating world No. 96 Paola Suárez en route.)
+1998—Claimed the USTA National Girls' 18 Singles and earned a wildcard into the US Open main draw, losing in the second round (defeating world No. 96, Paola Suárez, en route.)

 1999—Repeated as the USTA National Girls' 18 Singles and earned a wildcard into the US Open main draw.

-2000—Won the National Collegiate Athletics Association (NCAA) women's singles championship as a freshman at Stanford University.
+2000—Won the National Collegiate Athletic Association (NCAA) women's singles championship as a freshman at Stanford University.